deciduously/tictactoe-hs/haskell-in-english.md

 The definition is directly below.
 You'll note I haven't called it a function - it isn't one.
 It's just an `IO ()`.
 A noun, not a verb - a thing that performs some IO to evaluate.
 My favorite kind of TicTacToe, luckily!
 We can tell because the type doesn't have an arrow `->` in it.
 All functions are mappings from a type to another type (or more), like `Int -> Int` or `Int -> ()`.
 Main just does our IO and has `()` to show for it.

 The name to the left of the defintion, the `=`, and the body to the right.
 Haskell is like Python in that its scopes are whitespace delimited.
-Anything indented is indside the parent scope.
-Main is going to `do` a few things.
+Anything indented is inside the parent scope.
+Our `main` is going to `do` a few things.

 #### Gettin Your Sequence On: A Second Digression on `do`